Best Practices for a Stress-Free Fund Accounting System Implementation

 How long it takes to implement new fund accounting software will vary from one organization to another.
 Blackbaud’s consultants have managed implementations that were started and finished within a five-day workweek, but they’ve also overseen implementations that lasted nine months or more.

-For most organizations, the ideal implementation timeline is around 90 days, split more or less evenly among three phases:
+For most organizations, the ideal fund accounting system implementation timeline is around 90 days, split more or less evenly among three phases:

 - Preparation and planning (days 1–30)